-- This system uses addressable keypads and Zone Expander Modules (see Table of Addresses in Section 2.
-Mounting and Wiring Wiring the Keypads and Other Addressable Devices). - Keypads must be set for addresses 16-23 (first keypad is address 16, which is different from previous controls) and programmed in data fields 190-196. - Zone Expander Modules must be set for specific addresses (07-11), based on the zone numbers used. - 4204 Relay Modules must be set for specific addresses (12-15). - This control will not power-up unless AC power is connected (will not power-up on battery alone).
+- This system uses addressable keypads and Zone Expander Modules. - Keypads must be set for addresses 16-23 (first keypad is address 16, which is different from previous controls) and programmed in data fields 190-196. - Zone Expander Modules must be set for specific addresses (07-11), based on the zone numbers used (see table of addresses in 4219/4229 Expansion Zones section). - 4204 Relay Modules must be set for specific addresses (12-15; see Connecting Relay Modules section). - This control will not power-up unless AC power is connected (will not power-up on battery alone).
 However, once the system is powered up, it will operate on battery power in the event of AC loss. - Relays have two programming menu modes: Use 79 Menu mode to map module addresses and device (output) numbers.
-Use 80 Menu mode to define the output functions. - This system supports programmable function keys.
-Use 57 Menu mode to define the function keys.
+Use 80 Menu mode to define the output functions (see Output Device Programming section). - This system supports programmable function keys.
+Use 57 Menu mode to define the function keys (see Function Key Programming section). - This system provides various paging features.
+Refer to the Programming Overview section for a summary on pager programming.

-Mounting and Wiring the Control
+SECTION 2 Mounting and Wiring the Control